SSOE-ECE1390/Justice-For-Short-Kings/README.md

-# ExampleTeam
-Example Project Repo for VirtualWebCam
+# Justice for Short Kings - The Automatic Height Equalizer You Never Knew You Needed!

 <!-- This sets up to run the tests and place a badge on GitHub if it passes -->